 Common mistakes include:

-• Hard-coding device behavior into backend logic
+- Hard-coding device behavior into backend logic.

-• Treating MQTT topics as unversioned APIs
+- Treating MQTT topics as unversioned implementation details.

-• Letting UI assumptions leak into device firmware
+- Letting UI assumptions leak into device firmware.

-• Designing for one device instead of a system
+- Designing for one device instead of a system.

 These shortcuts feel productive early on and become expensive later.